KJSubodh/Gaming-PC-Builder-/README.md

 Overview

 This is an e-commerce app made using React, HTML, and CSS ONLY (no backend yet).
-You can use this app to choose different parts to build your gaming PC and get the total cost in INR (Indian Rupees).
+You can use this app to choose different parts to build your gaming PC and get the total cost in an invoice in INR (Indian Rupees).

 Features